tomkonidas/tomkonidas.com/content/repo-transact.md

-After reading [Towards Maintainable Elixir](https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43) by Saša Jurić and hearing about his infamous `Repo.transact` in some of his talks, I decided it was time to explore this for myself.
+After reading [Towards Maintainable Elixir](https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43) by Saša Jurić and hearing about his famous `Repo.transact` in some of his talks, I decided it was time to explore this for myself.

 This post takes into account that you (the reader) are aware and know why and